 This course is the first level of an academic series designed to help students upgrade their writing skills.
 It is most appropriate for students who have experience writing about familiar, concrete topics, and who have fluent basic writing ability and control of grammar.
 Students will work on improving their reading, composing and organizational skills for writing a descriptive and comparison/contrast paragraph about a topic related to culture and community, as well as for writing personal reflective texts and social messages.
 Students will also work on revising and editing skills.
-They will be responsible for creating a portfolio of completed tasks over the course of the semester.

 Throughout the process of preparing for a range of college assignments, students will receive instruction in skills and strategies in the following areas: